-With the summer travel season picking up, airfares are going up and trying to figure out how to find a cheap flight can be quite confusing.
+With the summer travel season picking up, airfares are going up, so trying to figure out how to find a cheap flight can be quite confusing.
 What is a good price?
 What is bad?
-What’s the latest tricks?
+What are the latest tricks?
 Heck, even I get confused sometimes and I deal with this stuff everyday!
-So I decided to sit down and talk to George Hobica, founder of Airfarwatchdog.
-This is a site I recommend often as they constantly scouring the internet for cheap flights and deals.
-They are one of the best sources for flight information the internet and I wanted George to give us his advise on finding a cheap flight.
+So I decided to sit down and talk to George Hobica, founder of Airfarewatchdog.
+This is a site I recommend often, as they constantly scour the Internet for cheap flights and deals.
+They are one of the best sources for flight information the Internet, and I wanted George to give us his advice on finding a cheap flight.

 George Hobica: I noticed that other sites weren’t listing fares on all airlines, such as Southwest and Allegiant, and they weren’t listing promo code fares or fares available only on the airlines’ web sites.
 And I felt there was a need for a human touch.
 A $500 fare to Europe in the dead of winter isn’t the same as a $500 fare in summer; traditional airfare alert sites weren’t triggering alerts if the fare season or rules changed, because they were only tracking the price.

 How do you find these deals?
 It must take a lot of work to hunt them out, especially obscure ones.

 We do monitor fare changes using a software program, but each fare is analyzed by a real live human being, who decides, based on years of experience, whether the fare is a “buy” or not.
 If it’s historically low or otherwise a “decent” price (or more hopefully, a sizzling deal) we post it on site.

 Do you ever feel a conflict between your company and its parent, Expedia?
 After all, they sell fares and you might send people somewhere else.

 No. Nor do we find a conflict with TripAdvisor or Hotwire, also sibling sites.
 They leave us alone to do our thing, which is great.
 Basically the feeling is we just want to cover the marketplace as much as possible.